cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 ## Reframing the Role of AI

-Instead of treating the LLM as a decision maker, we designed it as a **policy reasoning layer** inside a broader decision system.
+Instead of treating the LLM as a decision maker, I designed it as a **policy reasoning layer** inside a broader decision system.

 The AI does not say *"approved"* or *"rejected."*
 It produces **structured reasoning artifacts** that humans and systems can act on.